 SMOKING: Due to government health regulations, smoking is not permitted in stalls or within the market area.
 If you are a smoker, do so in the designated areas – see the Market Committee.

-DOGS: Due to government/Council health regulations dogs are not permitted in stalls or within the market area.
+DOGS: Due to government/Council health regulations dogs are not permitted in stalls or within the market area if unfriendly.

 MARKET SITES: Stallholders do not own their sites, obtain no rights to their sites, cannot transfer or sell their sites or otherwise deal with their sites.
 Market sites/stalls are hired strictly on a weekly basis.
-The Market Committee reserves the right to cancel, alter or re-allocate sites to other stallholders.
+The Market Committee reserves the right to cancel, alter or re-allocate sites to other stallholders or positions.

 EXCLUSIVITY: No vendor is guaranteed exclusivity for his or her product.